JuliaMolSim/Molly.jl/docs/src/docs.md

 ```
 Finally, we can define the system and run the simulation.
 We use an Andersen thermostat to keep a constant temperature, and we log the temperature and coordinates every 10 steps.
-Periodic boundary conditions are used with the box we defined earlier.
+Periodic boundary conditions are automatically used with the box we defined earlier.
 ```julia
 sys = System(
     atoms=atoms,